 Table of Contents

-Richie Ploesch, MA, BCBA, has been working in the field of special education for over 10 years.
-His specialty is educating students and young adults with Autism Spectrum Disorder.
+Richie Ploesch, MA, BCBA, has been working in the field of special education for over 15 years.
+His specialty is educating students and young adults with autism spectrum disorder.
 Richie is the program director of Unscripted Learning.

 "A groundbreaking work for the fields of special education, approaches for working with those on the spectrum, and others dealing with particular mental health challenges."